Definition

 US FERC Seeks Comments on Pelican Hydroelectric Project Environmental Analysis

-FERC has initiated the environmental analysis phase for the Pelican Hydroelectric Project relicensing, setting a May 2026 deadline for stakeholder comments and water quality certifications.
-This marks a critical window for stakeholders to influence environmental mitigation requirements and operational terms before the final licensing decision is reached.
+FERC has initiated the environmental analysis phase for the Pelican Hydroelectric Project relicensing, setting a May 2026 deadline for stakeholder input and water quality certifications.
+This represents a critical opportunity for stakeholders to influence the environmental mitigation requirements and operational conditions that will define the project's long-term compliance framework.

 US FERC Opens Environmental Review and Comment Period for Bad Creek Pumped Storage Project License Application